-Indicator Target ACS/ LPD Policy or SA Framework Housing completions - affordable homes, dwelling types, density, location No target LPDSA1 Number of housing completions No target LPDSA1 Number of housing completions - affordable No target LPDSA1 Number of housing completions by dwelling type, size and density No target LPDSA1 Number and area of housing completions on previously developed land No target LPDSA1 Number of vacant dwellings - by type No target LPDSA1 % of households with access to services and facilities by public transport, walking and cycling within 30 minutes travel time with no more than a 400m walk to a stop Improve accessibility from residential development to key community facilities and services ACS12 ACSSA9; Number of new homes with access to key community facilities and services - by walking, cycling and public transport No target LPDSA12 Number of pitches delivered (gypsy and travellers) Three additional pitches provided by March 2019 LPD38 Number of plots/pitches allocated and granted Meet the needs of Gypsies, ACS9 planning permission for gypsy and traveller Travellers and Travelling ACSSA1 communities.
+Indicator Target ACS/ LPD Policy or SA Framework Housing completions - affordable homes, dwelling No target LPDSA1 types, density, location Number of housing completions No target LPDSA1 Number of housing completions - affordable No target LPDSA1 Number of housing completions by dwelling type, No target LPDSA1 size and density Number and area of housing completions on No target LPDSA1 previously developed land Number of vacant dwellings - by type No target LPDSA1 % of households with access to services and facilities Improve accessibility from ACS12 by public transport, walking and cycling within 30 residential development to key ACSSA9; minutes travel time with no more than a 400m walk to community facilities and a stop services Number of new homes with access to key community No target LPDSA12 facilities and services - by walking, cycling and public transport Number of pitches delivered (gypsy and travellers) Three additional pitches LPD38 provided by March 2019 Number of plots/pitches allocated and granted Meet the needs of Gypsies, ACS9 planning permission for gypsy and traveller Travellers and Travelling ACSSA1 communities.
 Total number implemented.
-Showpeople LPDSA1 Number of planning permissions for specialist accommodation No target LPD39 New housing development on windfall sites No target LPD40 Number of planning permissions for live work units No target LPD41 Delivery of self-build and custom homes No target LPD42 Population - by group No target ACSSA1 LPDSA1 Average house prices No target ACSSA1 LPDSA1 Number of empty homes No target LPDSA1
+Showpeople LPDSA1 Number of planning permissions for specialist No target LPD39 accommodation New housing development on windfall sites No target LPD40 Number of planning permissions for live work units No target LPD41 Delivery of self-build and custom homes No target LPD42 Population - by group No target ACSSA1 LPDSA1 Average house prices No target ACSSA1 LPDSA1 Number of empty homes No target LPDSA1